Ndutaw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line prints the result of POWER divided by DIVIDE followed by a new line and they are environment variables displays the result of BREATH to the power LOVE
+prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line prints the result of POWER divided by DIVIDE followed by a new line and they are environment variables displays the result of BREATH to the power LOVE converts a number from base 2 to base 10,the script should display the number in base 10 followed by a new line